Whatnoww/Signal-Assistant/README.md

 ## Current features

 - Basically all from Signal-JW
+- Spam reporting based off of a blocklist.

 ## Contributing Bug reports
 We use GitHub for bug tracking.
 Only report issues that happen here if they also happen on the stock client.